AbhinavA10/AbhinavA10.github.io/README.md

     - build before every commit.
 - or use Jquery $().load('header.html') etc. to load html --> cross origin request problem.
 Look at the reddit link concerning creating local http server

+SCSS is an easier to write css that works with includes.
+Gulp can then compile this to css for the browser prefixed underscore means scss file is partial, and should not be compiled into css yet

+- need to move all custom css to the scss files

 ### Planned Sitemap

 The following are still left to do: